tsai1247/A_Moving_Window/README.md

 # A Moving Window
-* As soon as your mouse enter window, it leave you.
+* As soon as your mouse enters the window, it leaves you.
 * It's just a test now.
-* Consider a topmost application, maybe a notepad, a calculator, a translator or something we uses frequently
+* Consider a topmost application, maybe a notepad, a calculator, a translator, or something we use frequently
-    * It always happened that the app block our view to the workspace
+   * It always happened that the app blocks our sight to the workspace
-    * It maybe due to not having dual screen or just opening a new browser and inevitably changing the screen layout.
+   * It may be due to not having a dual screen or just opening a new browser and inevitably changing the screen layout.
-    * Then, a moving window may be helpful.
+   * For this case, a moving window may be helpful.